gulfamtahir/insta_marketing_agents/README.md

     pip install -r requirements.txt
    ```

-3. Run the backend server (FastAPI):

-    ```bash
-   uvicorn app.main:app --reload
-    ```

-4. Provide your Instagram Page description and weekly content topic — the agent will return a detailed marketing plan.
+3. Provide your Instagram Page description and weekly content topic — the agent will return a detailed marketing plan.

 ## Tech Stack
 - **Agno**: For designing and managing AI agent workflows
 - **Ollama**: Lightweight, fast execution of local LLMs for natural language understanding
-- **FastAPI** – High-performance API framework for a responsive backend